korken89/esl/README.md

 #### Math functions

-Currently there is a `vector` implementation (in a mathematical sense), see the local [README](src/esl/math/README.md) for more information and usage.
+Currently there is a `vector` (in a mathematical sense) and a `quaternion` implementation, see the local [README](src/esl/math/README.md) for more information and usage.

 #### Helper functions